top of page

 Did you know it is innate human behavior to want to give back to those who have given to us?

+Just think about this.
 Have you ever received a gift from someone, but didn’t have a gift for them in return and immediately felt the need to return the favor?
-Perhaps on their next birthday you would now get them a gift too.

 A friend of mine recently shared with me that she went to a wine tasting.
 She explained how the server went above and beyond by sharing stories about each wine, taking the time to learn her preferences and adjusting the experience accordingly.
-She said she then felt the need to purchase something from the business as a way of giving back to this excellent server (I'm guessing they worked on commission).
-She then went to a second wine tasting directly after and the server simply brought the wine, set it on the table, and walked away.
-I'm sure you can guess, my friend did not buy any wine at this second winery.
+She said she then felt the need to purchase something from the business as a thank you to this excellent service.
+She then went to a second wine tasting and the server simply brought the wine, set it on the table, and walked away.
+Nothing further was given.
+And my friend did not buy any wine at this second winery.

 6. Social Proof

-Social proof is that last little nudge many need in order to make their final purchase decision.
+Social proof is that last little nudge we often need in order to make a final purchase decision.
+We want to know that it has been tried and tested.
+And want to know what an unbiased third-party has to say.

-Give your ideal clients the same resources to make an informed decision.
-Give them even more reason to trust you and your service.
-And you can do this in more ways than just reviews and testimonials.
+Give your ideal client this benefit as well.
+And you can do this in more ways than just with reviews and testimonials.

-Other forms of social proof you may not have thought of are case studies.
-Walk us through the process of how you took a clients from struggling to thriving using you services (include a testimonial from them as well!).
+Other forms of social proof you may not have thought about are case studies.
+Walk us through the process of how you took a clients from struggling to thriving using you services and finish it off with a testimonial from them as well.

 Put Systems in Place to Win!

-With the proper systems and digital strategy in place, in addition to applying these 6 theories to your marketing efforts, you too can begin to win new clients online.
-Need a partner to help you put systems in place to capture leads online?
-See how I can help!
+With the proper systems and digital strategy in place, in addition to applying these 6 theories to your marketing efforts, you can begin to win new clients online, no chasing, no begging, no cold pitching.

 Want more on this topic?